wrenlowe/FinalProject/README.md

     • one on the calendar view? setOnDateChangeListener(OnDateChangeListenerlistener) -> COMPLETE
     • some handler on progress bar?

-• Includes advertising (fake ad pulled from Google services).
+• Includes advertising (fake ad pulled from Google services). -> COMPLETE

 # Requirements: